 The ESG Program provides homeless prevention assistance funding to its sub-recipients on a two-year cycle under the Consolidated Plan.
-The ESG Program expects to provide homeless provention assistance to 945 housesholds in program years 2017 and 2018, using 2017 funding.
+The ESG Program expects to provide homeless provention assistance to 945 households in program years 2017 and 2018, using 2017 funding.
+2017 funds under the homeless prevention program will be utilized for 24 months (2017 and 2018).
+Additional funding will not be issued under the homeless prevention program after year 2017.

 Emergency Solutions Grants aim to provide services to aid homeless and at risk of homelessness persons and families.
 Services funded include: case management, childcare, education services, employment assistance, job training, outpatient health services, legal services, life skills training, mental health services, substance abuse treatment services, transportation, and services for special populations.
-The providers encourage individuals to gain stability within the community and their life by monitoring their progress and requiring certain goals to be made and attained
+The providers encourage individuals to gain stability within the community and their life by monitoring their progress and requiring certain goals to be made and attained.